Sign in

 1npx create-react-app my-redux-auth-app 2cd my-redux-auth-app 3npm install @reduxjs/toolkit react-redux react-router-dom

-Once the packages are installed, you can configure the redux store.
-The redux toolkit simplifies this process with its configuration methods.
-Here's an example of how to set up the store and integrate the redux devtools extension:
+Once the packages are installed, you can configure the Redux store.
+The Redux toolkit simplifies this process with its configuration methods.
+Here's an example of how to set up the store and integrate the Redux DevTools extension:

 1import { configureStore } from '@reduxjs/toolkit'; 2import authSlice from './features/authSlice'; 3 4export const store = configureStore({ 5 reducer: { 6 auth: authSlice, 7 }, 8 devTools: process.env.NODE_ENV !== 'production', 9}); 10 11export default store;

-React router is essential for handling dynamic routing in your react app.
+React Router is essential for handling dynamic routing in your React app.
 It allows you to define routes based on the user's authentication status.
-Here's a basic setup in your app component:

 1import React from 'react'; 2import { BrowserRouter as Router, Route, Switch } from 'react-router-dom'; 3import LoginPage from './components/LoginPage'; 4import HomePage from './components/HomePage'; 5import PrivateRoute from './components/PrivateRoute'; 6 7function App() { 8 return ( 9 <Router> 10 <Switch> 11 <Route path="/login" component={LoginPage} /> 12 <PrivateRoute path="/" component={HomePage} /> 13 </Switch> 14 </Router> 15 ); 16} 17 18export default App;

-The redux toolkit is a powerful tool that simplifies Redux application development.
+The Redux toolkit is a powerful tool that simplifies Redux application development.
 It includes utilities to configure the store, create reducers and actions, and write immutable update logic.

 Redux toolkit introduces several core concepts, such as slices, which are collections of reducer logic and actions for a single feature in your app.
 It also includes createAsyncThunk for handling asynchronous actions and the createSlice function for reducing boilerplate.

 A redux slice is a collection of reducer logic and actions for a single feature.
-For authentication, you can create an auth slice that handles all the authentication-related logic.
-Here's an example of an auth slice:
+You can create an auth slice for authentication to handle all the authentication-related logic.

 1import { createSlice } from '@reduxjs/toolkit'; 2 3const initialState = { 4 user: null, 5 token: null, 6 isAuthenticated: false, 7}; 8 9const authSlice = createSlice({ 10 name: 'auth', 11 initialState, 12 reducers: { 13 loginSuccess(state, action) { 14 state.user = action.payload.user; 15 state.token = action.payload.token; 16 state.isAuthenticated = true; 17 }, 18 logout(state) { 19 state.user = null; 20 state.token = null; 21 state.isAuthenticated = false; 22 }, 23 }, 24}); 25 26export const { loginSuccess, logout } = authSlice.actions; 27export default authSlice.reducer;